xpack/web-jekyll/pages/install.md

 ![The Node Download page]({{ site.baseurl }}/assets/images/2019/nodejs-org.png)

-The general procedure is to download the package suitable for your platform and install it as usual.
-For GNU/Linux and macOS, it is **highly recommended** to **use a version manager** (see below).
+For Windows, the general procedure is to download the package and install it as usual.

+For GNU/Linux and macOS, it is
+**highly recommended** to **use a version manager** (see below).

 The result is a binary program named `node` (that can be used to execute JavaScript code from the terminal), and a symbolic link named `npm`, pointing to the `npm-cli.js` script, which is part of the Node module that implements